learn-co-curriculum/react-hooks-use-effect/README.md

 );
 ```

-Update the `useEffect` function in `App` as above and try running the code
-again.
-Now, the side effect will only run when the `count` variable changes.
-We
+Now, if you try running the code again, the side effect will only run when the
-won't see any console messages from `useEffect` when typing in the input —
+`count` variable changes.
+We won't see any console messages from `useEffect`
-we'll only see them when clicking the button!
+when typing in the input — we'll only see them when clicking the button!

 We can also pass in an _empty_ array of dependencies as a second argument, like
 this: